 Prior to joining the Museum in 2014, McDivitt worked for the Los Angeles County Chief Executive Office Capital Projects/Debt Management Division.
 In her 24 years as a County employee, she has worked on most of the high profile projects undertaken by the County’s cultural institutions, including the Walt Disney Concert Hall, the Hollywood Bowl, Grand Park, and the Grand Avenue Project.

-In his role as VP of Research and Collections, which he assumed in 2012, Dr. Chiappe oversees the research programs of more than 25 PhD scientists and the vast biological, geological, and cultural collections of NHMLA.
-One of his focuses is science communication—conveying the relevance of and excitement of the staff’s discoveries to the media, the public, and Museum visitors.
-Chiappe’s commitment to public communication is reflected in the Museum’s Jane G. Pisano Dinosaur Hall, an award-winning permanent exhibition that he curated about the nature of science and the lives of dinosaurs.
-A paleontologist and the Director of the Dinosaur Institute, Chiappe has conducted extensive research on the evolution of dinosaurs, from their reproductive behavior to their evolutionary connection with birds.
-He is considered to be the world’s authority on the subject.
+As the head of NHMLA's Research and Collections Department, which he assumed in 2012, Dr. Chiappe oversees the research programs of more than 25 PhD scientists and the vast biological, geological, and cultural collections of NHMLA.
+A vertebrate paleontologist and the Director of the Dinosaur Institute, Dr. Chiappe has conducted extensive research on the evolution of dinosaurs, from their reproductive behavior to their evolutionary connection with birds.
+He is considered to be one of the world's authorities on the subject.
+One other important focus of his is science communication, conveying the relevance of NHMLA's scientists' discoveries to the media, the public, and Museum visitors.

 Humbert brings more than 20 years of experience in strategic planning and financial operations to NHMLA.
 As CFO, she is responsible for managing the Museum’s accounting, finance and analysis functions as well as overseeing IT.
 Humbert works directly with the Board of Trustees on the Budget, Audit, and Investment Committees.